 Our latest investigations training and mentoring session for the Global Justice and Research Project

-IICI is proud to announce the completion of its latest investigations training and mentoring session for the Global Justice and Research Project.
-As GJRP Director Hassan Bility says, before the IICI training ‘… what we were lacking was an understanding of how to...read more
+IICI is proud to announce the completion of its latest investigations training and mentoring session for the Global Justice and Research Project, the only Liberian organization documenting atrocities crimes that were committed during the two Liberian Civil Wars and...read more

 Our courses have been designed and modified over the last 15 years on the basis of extensive consultation with experts in the field of international investigations.
 Our presenters have practical experience in investigations and prosecutions worldwide.
 Our training ethos is a mixture of theory and practice, with classroom exercises, roleplays and realistic field exercises conducted with the assistance of the Dutch military.